Contact Us

 AI Model

-The "AI Model" field allows you to select the type of artificial intelligence model that will be used to process customer interactions at the Voice routing point.
-This setting affects the speed and accuracy of intent analysis.
+The "AI Model" field allows you to select the type of model that will process customer interactions.
+This setting impacts the speed and accuracy of the analysis.

 Available options:

-• Fast: This model prioritizes response speed, which is ideal for flows where faster interaction is required but may sacrifice some accuracy.
-Use the Fast model when minimizing response times and computational overhead is a priority.
+• Fast: This model prioritizes response speed, which is ideal for flows where faster interaction is required, although it may sacrifice some accuracy.
+Use the Fast model when minimizing response times and computational load is a priority.

-• Intelligent: This model prioritizes accuracy in intent analysis, which is useful for workflows where more detailed and accurate responses are required, although it may be slightly slower.
-Use the Intelligent model when a more precise analysis of customer intent is necessary, especially in cases where responses need to be highly personalized or complex.
+• Smart: This model prioritizes accuracy in intention analysis, which is useful for flows where more detailed and accurate responses are needed, although it may be slightly slower.
+Use the Smart model when a more precise analysis of customer intentions is required, especially in cases where responses must be highly personalized or complex.

-• Automatic: The system analyzes the customer's input and automatically chooses whether to use the Fast, Smart, or Reasoning model as appropriate.
+• Automatic: The system analyzes the customer's input and automatically chooses whether to use the Fast, Smart, or Reasoner model based on the context.

 wvx Copilot Knowledge